What is Defect Elimination? The Complete Guide

 Prioritizing issues that have a significant impact rather than applying defect elimination to every minor defect.

 Ensuring a standardized process is in place to follow through on defect elimination measures and prevent oversight.
+Inadequate validation can increase personnel exposure to hazardous conditions during maintenance.

 How to Foster a Defect Elimination Culture

-Creating a culture of Defect Elimination requires more than just processes; it involves shifting mindsets, engaging all teams, and embedding it into daily operations.
+Animation of a team working with a lot of tools and trying to identify a problem Creating a culture of Defect Elimination requires more than just processes; it involves shifting mindsets, engaging all teams, and embedding it into daily operations.
+Engaging employees on the shop floor is especially important, as their direct involvement is critical for identifying and eliminating defects at the source.

 Here’s how organizations can build a strong defect elimination culture: